3D&AR

 Content

-In this digital-first world, there is no dearth of data.
-AR thrives on the insights and information derived by analyzing this data
+In today’s digital-first world, there is no lack of data.
+AR thrives on the insights and information derived by analyzing this data.

 Consider an enterprise information system.
 Digital information assets are rich with metadata that maps them to the real world.
 For example, a 3D model of a building will also contain metadata like the street address, coordinates, geolocation, etc. When needed, this metadata can be read by a digital device, and the location pin can be viewed on a map.